DroneResponse/proving-ground-docs/Proving Ground Wake-Up Message.md

 This value matches a `uavID` that previously made a SADE entry request.
 The SAM decided that this drone needs to go to the proving ground.

 This value also corresponds to the `uavid` field in the status message.
-Please note the `uavid` property is all lowercase and that's intentional.
+Please note the `uavid` property in the status message is all lowercase and that's intentional.
 It's otherwise identical to the `uavID` field found in other messages.